-- the exploration, development and operation of a mine or mine property, including the potential for undisclosed liabilities on our mineral projects; - the fact that we are a relatively new company with no mineral properties in development or production and no history of revenue generation; - risks associated with the Company's historical negative cash flow from operations; - our ability to obtain adequate financing for our planned exploration and development activities and to complete further exploration programs; - uncertainties relating to the interpretation of drill results and the geology, grade and continuity of our mineral deposits; - commodity price fluctuations, including gold, silver and copper price volatility; - the effects of commodity price fluctuations as a result of international conflicts including the Russian-Ukraine and Israel-Palestine conflicts; - market events and general economic conditions; - governmental regulations, including environmental regulations;
+- the exploration, development and operation of a mine or mine property, including the potential for undisclosed liabilities on our mineral projects; - the fact that we are a relatively new company with no mineral properties in development or production and no history of revenue generation; - risks associated with the Company's historical negative cash flow from operations; - our ability to obtain adequate financing for our planned exploration and development activities and to complete further exploration programs; - uncertainties relating to the interpretation of drill results and the geology, grade and continuity of our mineral deposits; - commodity price fluctuations, including gold, silver and copper price volatility; - the effects of commodity price fluctuations as a result of international conflicts, including, but not limited to, the Russian-Ukraine and Israel-Palestine conflicts; - market events and general economic conditions; - governmental regulations, including environmental regulations;

-- the effects of ongoing coronavirus ("COVID-19") pandemic or the emergence of another pandemic; - delay in obtaining or failure to obtain required permits, or non-compliance with permits that are obtained; - increased costs and restrictions on operations due to compliance with environmental laws and regulations; - uncertainty regarding unsettled First Nations rights and title in British Columbia ("BC") and the potential for similar adverse claims in the other jurisdictions in which the Company hold its mineral projects; - uncertainties regarding title relating to ownership and validity of mining claims; - risks associated with changes to the legal and regulatory environment that effect exploration and development of precious metals mining properties where the Company holds its mineral projects; - uncertainties related to actual capital costs, operating costs and expenditures, production schedules and economic returns from the Company's mineral projects; - uncertainties associated with development activities; - uncertainties inherent in the estimation of mineral resources and precious metal recoveries; - risks related to obtaining appropriate permits and licenses to explore, develop, operate and produce at the Company's projects; - uncertainties related to current global economic conditions; - uncertainties related to the availability of future financing; - potential difficulties with joint venture partners; - risks that the Company's title to its property could be challenged; - risks associated with the Company being subject to government regulation in foreign jurisdictions; - risks associated with having adequate surface rights for operations; - environmental risks; - the Company's need to attract and retain qualified personnel; - risks associated with operating hazards at the Company's mining projects; - risks associated with potential conflicts of interest; - risks related to the integration of businesses and assets acquired by the Company; - uncertainties related to the competitiveness of the mining industry; - risk associated with theft; - risk of water shortages and risks associated with competition for water; - uninsured risks and inadequate insurance coverage; - risks associated with potential legal proceedings; - risks associated with community relations; - outside contractor risks;

-- risks related to archaeological sites; - foreign currency risks; - risks associated with security and human rights; and - risks related to the need for reclamation activities on the Company's properties.
+- the effects of ongoing coronavirus ("COVID-19") pandemic or the emergence of another pandemic; - delay in obtaining or failure to obtain required permits, or non-compliance with permits that are obtained; - increased costs and restrictions on operations due to compliance with environmental laws and regulations; - uncertainties regarding title relating to ownership and validity of mining claims; - risks associated with changes to the legal and regulatory environment that effect exploration and development of precious metals mining properties where the Company holds its mineral projects; - uncertainties related to actual capital costs, operating costs and expenditures, production schedules and economic returns from the Company's mineral projects; - uncertainties associated with development activities; - uncertainties inherent in the estimation of mineral resources and metal recoveries; - risks related to obtaining appropriate permits and licenses to explore, develop, operate and produce at the Company's projects; - uncertainties related to current global economic conditions; - uncertainties related to the availability of future financing; - potential difficulties with joint venture partners; - risks that the Company's title to its property could be challenged; - risks associated with the Company being subject to government regulation in foreign jurisdictions; - risks associated with having adequate surface rights for operations; - environmental risks; - the Company's need to attract and retain qualified personnel; - risks associated with operating hazards at the Company's mining projects; - risks associated with potential conflicts of interest; - risks related to the integration of businesses and assets acquired by the Company; - uncertainties related to the competitiveness of the mining industry; - risk associated with theft; - risk of water shortages and risks associated with competition for water; - uninsured risks and inadequate insurance coverage; - risks associated with potential legal proceedings; - risks associated with community relations; - outside contractor risks; - risks related to archaeological sites; - foreign currency risks; - risks associated with security and human rights; and risks related to the need for reclamation activities on the Company's properties.

 This list is not exhaustive of the factors that may affect the Company's forward-looking information.
 These and other factors should be considered carefully, and readers should not place undue reliance on such forward-looking information.
-Investors should carefully consider the risks set out below under the heading "Risk Factors" as well as those contained in the MD&A for the years ended December 31, 2023 and 2022.
+Investors should carefully consider the risks set out below under the heading "Risk Factors" as well as those contained in the MD&A for the years ended December 31, 2024 and 2023.